A Deep Learning Approach for Parallel Imaging and Compressed Sensing MRI Reconstruction: Experimental Design

 \subsection{Datasets}

-In this paper, we trained and tested our model using BRATS MICCAI brain tumor dataset 2019\footnote{https://www.med.upenn.edu/cbica/brats2019/registration.html} \cite{Menze2015} for brain MR images.
+In this paper, we trained and tested our model using BRATS MICCAI brain tumor dataset 2019\footnote{https://www.med.upenn.edu/cbica/brats2019/registration.html} \cite{Menze2015} for single-coil brain MR images.
 In addition, we employed MRNet Knee MRI dataset\footnote{https://stanfordmlgroup.github.io/competitions/mrnet/} from Stanford ML Group for knee dataset.
-For brain MRI, we randomly selected 8,695 2D images for training and 1,806 images for testing.
+For single-coil brain MRI simulation, we randomly selected 8,695 2D images for training and 1,806 images for testing.
 The Knee MRI dataset consists of three different plane images that are coronal, axial, and sagittal.
 We mixed all three types and total 7,801 images were taken for training and 1,523 images for testing to emphasis generalizability of the proposed method.
+The size of each image slice is 240 $\times$ 240.

+12-channel multi-coil data from the Calgary Campinas\footnote{ https://sites.google.com/view/calgary-campinas-dataset/} dataset \cite{SOUZA2018482} was utilized to confirm that our suggested model is compatible with real-world pMRI acquisition.
+10,820 images—8,820 for training and 2000 for validation—and 50 test images—were taken from the dataset.
+In keeping with the practical MRI acquisition, Cartesian masks rather than random masks were used in order to get the undersampled \textit{k}-space in the phase encoding direction from the fully sampled multi-coil \textit{k}-space complex data.
+The size of each image slice for this dataset is 218 $\times$ 170.
+However, resize operation is performed before feeding the images into the network.